kudobuilder/operators/repository/kafka/docs/latest/mirrormaker.md

 You also need the list of bootstrap servers of the `other` instance.

-If the `other` instance is also a KUDO Kafka instance running in the same kubernetes cluster, you can generate the list using the following command:
+**If the `other` instance is also a KUDO Kafka instance running in the same kubernetes cluster:**

+You can generate the list using the following commands:
 ```bash
 other_instance_name=kafka-prod
 other_namespace_name=production